dej0y/Extended-Kalman-Filter-GroundBot/README.md

 ```
 4.53271 0.279 -0.842172 53.1339 4.29136 0.215312 2.28434 0.226323
 ```
+When collecting results, placeholders (None) are used for Lidar values in Radar entries to maintain consistent formatting.

 ## Requirements

 This project requires Python 3.10.12 and the following libraries: